TestingContributor/gtk3-tutorial/fontchooser.rst

 In some cases, it may be preferable to allow the user to customise the preview text with::

   gtk_font_chooser_set_show_preview_entry(GTK_FONT_CHOOSER(fontchooser), show);

+When *show* is set to ``TRUE``, an Entry widget is displayed which provides a free text field in which the user can type their own preview text.

 =======
 Example